 Camp Shriver - where children can learn and play... as equals!

+Today, children with disabilities are included in our schools, neighborhoods and communities.
+But what does inclusion really mean?
 At Camp Shriver, inclusion means that every camper can learn and play together--every time and at every activity!

 That's why since 2006, Camp Shriver at the University of Massachusetts Boston has welcomed children, 50% with and 50% without intellectual and developmental disabilities, ages 8-12, from low income families in the Boston area to a free inclusive summer recreational camp.